 Fraternity hazing is a fraternity ritual in which injuries, pain, and other harm are inflicted as part of the initiation process to join such fraternity.
 Fraternity hazing may involve excessive alcohol consumption or some form of ritualized pain endurance.
-Even though the media covers the risks of hazing, including injuries and deaths of those victimized, fraternities may have substantial resources to shield them from legal accountability, and it is crucial to retain an attorney to protect your interests and rights.
+The media may cover the risks of hazing, including defining hazing injuries and deaths of those victimized, fraternities may have substantial resources to shield them from legal accountability, and it is crucial to retain an attorney to protect your interests and rights.
 A significant number of fraternities have these rituals and regard them as a required rite of passage.
 If you were harmed as part of hazing, you should call the seasoned hazing attorneys of Phillips & Associates.
 Unlike some other law firms, we do not represent fraternities—in these cases, we exclusively represent those who have been harmed or injured as a result of hazing, so you can be assured we’re on your side.

 HOW DOES FRATERNITY HAZING oCCUR?

 Fraternity hazing is any activity that is expected of somebody who joins or participates in the fraternity, when that activity degrades, abuses, endangers, or humiliates them, regardless of whether the person is willing to participate.
 Hazing activities may involve violence, harassment, or intimidation.
 A significant percentage of students involved in frats experience behaviors that are considered hazing under the law in order to join or stay as members of the group.
 These behaviors often involve drinking excessive amounts of alcohol to the point of getting sick or passing out, and getting yelled at, screamed at, or cursed by other members.
 Hazing may be common at college campuses, but that doesn’t make it okay.

 - Forcing initiates to sexually abuse others in order to join

 - Sexual assault, rape, or sodomization of pledges.